dyonemura/CSE151A-Project/README.md

   - Split the dataset into training and testing sets using an 80:20 ratio to evaluate model performance and avoid overfitting.
 ### Jupyter Notebook
 https://colab.research.google.com/drive/1B-XxFEforvRwHhIIadXGSZB1HqIw5l3e?usp=sharing

+# Milestone 3 Work

+Conclusion: Our conclusion of the first model is that more features will need to be added to the model to increase its accuracy.
+While using the TF-IDF of the words in a review gives better predictions than random gusses, it is still not enough to be considered an accurate model.
+Features such as text length or including other features of the review such as how the comment was rate by others could add more complexity and accuracy to the model.
+Right now, it is too simple.